1T/org-labels-private/README.md

 ## Apply Labels JSON

-`-d` destructive flag: delete any labels in a repo that are not currently in the JSON file
+`-d` destructive flag: if there are any labels in the repo not in the JSON file, they will be removed

 ```
 npm install